shipyardapp/Shipyard-Documentation/docs/blueprint-library/data-manipulation/data-manipulation-overview.md

 # Data Manipulation Blueprints Overview

-Shipyard's low-code Data Manipulation blueprints allow users to quickly transform or assess their data.
+Platform's low-code Data Manipulation blueprints allow users to quickly transform or assess their data.

 ## Available Blueprints
-Shipyard currently has the following Blueprints readily available:
+Platform currently has the following Blueprints readily available:
 - [Compare Datasets](data-manipulation-compare-datasets.md)

 ## Open Source Code
 The code that powers these Blueprints is [available on our Github](https://github.com/shipyardapp/shipyard-blueprints/tree/main/shipyard_blueprints/filemanipulation), open sourced under the Apache License 2.0.
-We'd love to have you contribute to others using Shipyard Blueprints by creating issues or submitting PRs.
+We'd love to have you contribute to others using Platform Blueprints by creating issues or submitting PRs.

 ## Helpful Data Manipulation Links
 - [Pandas](https://pandas.pydata.org/docs/index.html)